-- a) Australian Accounting Standards, and Australian Accounting Interpretations; - b) in relation to recovery of wages activity: - that the scope of the audit encompassed recovery of wages activity - that the financial statements and notes and recovery of wages activity fairly report all (ii) information required by the reporting guidelines of the Commissioner, Registered Organisations Commission, including; - Any fees charged to or reimbursements of expenses claimed from members and others for recovery of wages activity; and - Any donations or other contributions deducted from recovered money; and - c) Any other requirements imposed by these Reporting Guidelines or the Fair Work (Registered Organisations) Act 2009.
+- a) Australian Accounting Standards, and Australian Accounting Interpretations; - b) in relation to recovery of wages activity; - (i) that the scope of the audit encompassed recovery of wages activity - that the financial statements and notes and recovery of wages activity fairly report all information required by the reporting guidelines of the Commissioner, Registered Organisations Commission, including; - Any fees charged to or reimbursements of expenses claimed from members and others for recovery of wages activity; and - 2.
+Any donations or other contributions deducted from recovered money; and - Any other requirements imposed by these Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009.